 Its compact size means it fits well in most vehicles and is certified for use in airplanes.
 The seat features a removable plush head pillow that provides comfort and head support.

 Additionally, you get four shoulder strap positions that accommodate growing children.
 This being a convertible car seat means you’ll get to enjoy the rear-facing and forward-facing options as needed.

 One of the best things about this seat is its high safety standards.
 The manufacturers designed its structural integrity at an energy level that’s twice the crash test standard set by the U.S. government.

-It also meets the safety standards for side impact, flammability of interior materials, as well as child restraint systems.
+It also meets the safety standards for side-impact, flammability of interior materials, and child restraint systems.
 In short, this seat meets local and international safety standards, which are great for our peace of mind.

 Good Option for Frequent-Flyer Families